-Although we anticipate the lifting of international sanctions to open the door for a variety of international investors, we expect Russia to continue to play a predominant role, particularly in Iran's nuclear energy sector.
+In the post-sanctions context, we expect Russia to continue to play a predominant role, particularly in Iran's nuclear energy sector.
 To realise the above mentioned expansion in power generation capacity, Iran and Russia have signed several agreement on energy cooperation and are constructing shared power grids.
 In fact, Iran and Russia entered into a preliminary agreement to build at least two nuclear power plants in March 2014, according to Iranian Atomic Energy Organisation spokesperson, Behrouz Kamalvandi.
 The two new 1,000MW stations will be built alongside the existing 1,000MW power plant in Bushehr.